thenocturnaldevgypsy/thenocturnaldevgypsy/README.md

 ## Ohayo 👋🏼, I'm Abby (@TheNocturnalDevGypsy since 2002)

-I'm kinda your Jill of all Trades (from geeky to creativity): Technical Project Manager, Technical Writer, and Old School Full-Stack Developer (re-learning everything about Frontend and Backend technologies).
+I'm kinda your Jill of all Trades (from geeky to creativity): Technical Project Manager, Technical Writer, and Full-Stack Developer (re-learning everything about Frontend and Backend technologies ATM).
 I was also an Academic Head of School of Computer Studies & Assistant Professor, but `on-hiatus`, might explore again in the future.
 In my free time, I work on my own projects here at GitHub to refresh/update my skills, Exploring AI Text to Image Prompts, Learning more about Crypto and NFTs.

 #### :octocat: Fun Fact!
 I do Pen and Ink Illustrations too, it's being managed separately at
 [![Portfolio](https://img.shields.io/badge/Portfolio-yaIndigo.art-%2300416a?logo=airplayvideo&logoColor=white&labelColor=00416a&color=%2324292e)](https://www.yaindigo.art)